 Other effects include:

 - Used Market Surge – As new guitars become pricier, more players may turn to secondhand options, pushing up demand and raising resale prices.
 A Squier Bullet Mustang that once sold used for $150 might jump to $200 if the new ones hit $250 post-tariff.
+Let’s be reassured that 2025 guitar tariffs won’t affect the used and hand-me-down reseller markets so much.

 - Boutique Builders Hit Hard – Custom guitar makers rely on exotic woods and high-end components from overseas.
 Higher costs could make handcrafted guitars even more expensive and inaccessible.